ebtc-protocol/ebtc/README.md

 Anyone may call the public `liquidate()` function, which will allow the liquidation of under-collateralized CDPs.
 Alternatively they can call `batchLiquidateCdps()` with a custom list of CDP addresses to attempt to liquidate.

-### Liquidation gas costs

-Currently, mass liquidations performed via the above functions cost 60-65k gas per CDP.
-Thus the system can liquidate up to a maximum of 95-105 CDPs in a single transaction.

 ## eBTC Token Redemption

 Any eBTC holder (whether or not they have an active CDP) may redeem their eBTC directly with the system.
 Their eBTC is exchanged for stETH, at face value: redeeming x eBTC tokens returns \$x worth of stETH (minus a [redemption fee](#redemption-fee)).